Dennis960/Haskell-Project/README.md

 ### Room

 - Create new rooms in the src/rooms directory.
-Rooms are loaded by name, room_passage.txt, room_other_name.txt, etc.
+Rooms are loaded by name, room_passage, room_other_name, etc.
 - New Room-Cells can be added inside src/Room.hs.
 The Room-Cells need to correspond to the symbols used in the room files.

 ### Encryption functions